Lasso (singer): First single

 The launch of his first single, "No Pares de Bailar", came with a music video filmed in November 2010.
 The producer was Paolo Merlini, Carolina Uslar as art director, and Rodolfo Bear as a photographer.

 "No Pares de Bailar" was a Top #1 in HTV and his album Sin otro sentido became a top seller at the popular Venezuelan music stores Recordland for many weeks.

 Awards

 Lasso was named Debut Artist of the Year at the 2012 Pepsi Venezuela Music Awards, and Pop Artist of the Year in 2013.

-Personal life

-In 2011, he confirmed he was in a romantic relationship with actress and singer Sheryl Rubio, with whom he maintained a relationship until September 2018.
+In 2023 Lasso and fellow Venezuelan group LAGOS were awarded best Pop/Rock Song on the 23rd Latin Grammys.